 We hold an annual training course for members who are new to beekeeping, which takes place in the spring.
-We are currently setting up a new Association Apiary, which will be ready for the 2020 course.
+We are currently setting up a new Association Apiary, which will be the venue for the 2020 course.
 Trainees will have 6 or so weeks of tuition, both theory and practical, and then gain experience looking after a hive for the rest of the season, under experienced supervision.
 There has been unprecedented demand for our 2020 course, which is now full, but members are able to join our waiting list for the 2021 course here.
-The cost fo the 2020 course is £50, or £75 for a for a couple.
+The cost for the 2020 course is £50, or £75 for a for a couple.
 You'll need your own bee suit to take part in the course.

 The SDBKA is managed by a committee of eleven members, who endeavour to arrange an interesting programme of winter talks and summer events.
 The Association was started by enthusiasts in 1907, and has links with other groups in surrounding Counties and with other associations through its membership of the British Beekeepers Association (BBKA).
 If you’re interested in joining us, you can find out more about our Full and Associate Membership options on our Membership page.